 Okay, I eat three.

 But considering I normally take out an entire pizza by myself, filling me in three is impressive.

-Masa has a vegan menu so long, so overflowing with Italian goodness, that you’ll wonder how they’re able to fit any non-vegan items on it.
+Masa has a vegan menu so long, so overflowing with Italian goodness, that you’ll wonder how they’re able to fit in any non-vegan items.